specsolutions/specsync-for-tfs-documentation/contact/troubleshooting.md

 For example to document the build number, you can specify: `--testResultComment "Build: $(Build.BuildNumber)"`.
 For documenting the release name, you can specify: `--testResultComment "Release: $(Release.ReleaseName)"`.

+### 'You are not authrized to access this API' error when creating Test Cases or when adding them to Test Suite

+Azure DevOps uses different *user access lavels*.
+The default access level is *Basic* that does not include features required for maintaining Test Suites and creating Test Cases.
+To be able to use these features you need an access level that supports that, e.g. *Basic + Test Plans".
+You can find more information about the Azure DevOps user access levels required for working with Test Cases in the [Azure DevOps documentation](https://learn.microsoft.com/en-us/azure/devops/organizations/security/change-access-levels?view=azure-devops-2022).

+For some functions, e.g. updating an *existing* Test Case work also with the *Basic* access level, you the error is shown only when you synchronize new scenarios or make any changes that need to modify the Test Suites (e.g. remove a scenario).

+**Solution 1:** Change the user access level of the user you use for syncrhonization or synchronize the scenarios using another user that has the necessary access level.
+See [Azure DevOps documentation](https://learn.microsoft.com/en-us/azure/devops/organizations/security/change-access-levels?view=azure-devops-2022) for details.

+**Solution 2:** Temporarily or for the period until the access level change is performed, you can ask other users to create Test Cases manually and you can add the link tags (e.g. `@tc:1234`) of these Test Cases to the scenarios manually.
+You also need to add the Test Cases to the Test Suite that is configured for SpecSync manually or diable the Test Suite synchronization feature of SpecSync by removing the `remote/testSuite` section.

 ### Unable to find or restore package error when installing or restoring SpecSync as a .NET tool <a href="nuget-package-not-found" id="nuget-package-not-found"></a>